evharten/victron-dbus-homewizard-kwh3/README.md

 This project registers your Homewizard kWh meter with a victron GX device.

+The kWh meter can be configured as a PV meter or a gridmeter.

 Steps to make this work:
  1. Copy the files from this repository to the data partition on your GX device.
  2. Play with run.sh untill you'r happy with the results.
 See `run.sh -h` for help on command line options for customization.